Android Virtual Device as a development platform

 Launch an AOSP Car AVD using prebuilt

 To quickly launch and test using prebuilt AOSP Car AVD, use an open source script to download and launch an emulator build from ci.android.com.
-The script has been tested on MacOS and Linux.
+The script has been tested on macOS and Linux.

 You'll need Curl to use this script.